angular/flex-layout/src/lib/core/README.md

 The `core` entrypoint contains all of the common utilities to build Layout components.
-Its primary exports are the `MediaQuery` utilities (`MatchMedia`, `ObservableMedia`) and the module that encapsulates the imports of these providers, the `CoreModule`, and the base directive for layout components, `BaseDirective`.
+Its primary exports are the `MediaQuery` utilities (`MatchMedia`, `MediaObserver`) and the module that encapsulates the imports of these providers, the `CoreModule`, and the base directive for layout components, `BaseDirective`.
 These utilies can be imported separately from the root module to take advantage of tree shaking.